grain-lang/grain-lang.org/src/stdlib/sys/file.md

 Parameters:

 - *fd:* The file descriptor to operate on
-- *delta:* The number of bytes to move the offset
+- *offset:* The number of bytes to move the offset
 - *whence:* The location from which the offset is relative

 Returns the new offset of the file descriptor, relative to the start of the file.